Blogger at St. Pete Running Company.

 Award-winning author Bria Burton lives in St. Petersburg with her wonderful husband, her darling son, and two wild pets.
 She writes inspirational and speculative fiction (fantasy, science fiction, horror).
 Her short stories have appeared in over twenty anthologies and magazines.
-Her inspirational novella, Little Angel Helper, won a Royal Palm Literary Award and earned high praise from the 25th Annual Writer's Digest Self-Published Book Awards.
-Two of her novelettes, Her Midnight Ride and The Running Girls, were semi-finalists in a contest.
-While she writes, her dog and cat do their best to distract her, which is why they star in her family-friendly short story collection, Lance & Ringo Tails.
+She has independently published two inspirational novellas: Little Angel Helper, a 2016 Royal Palm Literary Award winner, and The Running Girls.
+In 2019, Her Midnight Ride won an RPLA in the published novelette category.
+While she writes, her dog and cat do their best to distract her, which is why they star in her family-friendly short story collection and podcast, Lance & Ringo Tails.
 At St. Pete Running Company, she's a blogger and customer service manager.
-She's a member of the Florida Writers Association, and also a member of the Alvarium Experiment, a by-invitation-only consortium of outstanding authors who created The Prometheus Saga Volumes 1 & 2, Return to Earth, and The Masters Reimagined anthologies.
+She's also a member of the Alvarium Experiment, a by-invitation-only consortium of outstanding authors who collaborated on The Prometheus Saga, The Prometheus Saga 2, Return to Earth, and The Masters Reimagined anthologies.

 DETAILED WRITING BIO:

 Since 2008, I've been an active member of the Florida Writers Association.
 I'm a part-time blogger and customer service manager at St. Pete Running Company.
 My novels-in-progress include a futuristic science fiction series, a medieval fantasy series, and a standalone women's fiction novel.

 In 2020, the Alvarium Experiment released a new anthology: The Masters Reimagined Vol. 2 featuring my fantasy story, "The Eyes of Mona Lisa."